 If you want to cut your dowel rod down to a certain length, you can do that now as well.
 I bought mine at 8 feet long and opted to leave them that long.

 Take each of your 48″ long 2″ x 4″ pieces and mark 1 1/2″ down on one end of each piece.
-Using your drill and either a 1 1/4″ spade drill bit or 1 1/4″ hole saw drill bit, drill out a hole at each mark you made.
+Using your drill and the 1 1/4″ hole saw drill bit, drill out a hole at each mark you made.
 This will be the top of your clothes rack where each dowel rod will slide into.

 Take one of the 48″ long 2″ x 4″ pieces and lay it flat against the ground.
 On the opposite end of where you drilled out your hole, attach one of the 10″ long 2″ x 4″ pieces perpendicular, but lined up on one edge of the 2″ x 4″ as shown below.

 I did this using my nail gun because it was close by and made the job go super fast.
 A good ol’ hammer and nails or wood screws will do the trick as well though.